confluentinc/ksql/docs/developer-guide/udf.rst

 you create represents a collection of UDFs all with the same name but may have different arguments and return types.

-Optional ``@UdfParameter`` annotations can be added to method parameters to provide users with richer information.
+``@UdfParameter`` annotations can be added to method parameters to provide users with richer information, including the parameter schema.
+This annotation is required if the KSQL type cannot be inferred from the Java type (e.g. ``STRUCT``).

 Null Handling